 Q: How is the Chamber organized?

-A: Unique among American chambers, the MAHCC is organized into chapters that serve specific local or countywide jurisdictions.
+A: Unique among American chambers, the MAHCC is organized into chapters which are dispersed throughout the Mid-Atlantic Region and serve specific local or countywide jurisdictions within each of the five states (Delaware, West Virginia, Pennsylvania, maryland, Virginia and the District of Columbia.
 This organizational structure provides for a better service at the grassroots level.
-Local Vice Presidents, who are also members of the Board of Directors, lead the chapters.
-Local Leadership Councils provide the necessary support for Chapter growth.
+Local Vice Presidents, who are also members of the Board of Directors, lead the chapters and a group of chapters within a given state are served by a state diivision president.
+Chapter Leadership Councils provide the necessary support for Chapter growth.

 Q: How is the Chamber funded?